enspencer/nytimes-bestsellers/README.md

 end
 ```

+and do your thing!

 ## Methods

-Five requests are available: get a best-seller list, search best-seller lists, get the history of a best seller, get an overview of all of the best-seller lists for a given week and get the names of Times best-seller lists.
+Six requests are available: get a bestseller list, get an overview of all of the best-seller lists for a given week, search a bestseller list, get the history of a single bestseller, get the names of all Times best-seller lists, and get the age group options that can be used as a parameter in the `single history` method.

-1. get_list(list_name, o = {})
+### get_list(list_name, o = {})

 This method has a required parameter of list name(see lists below or call the find_list_names method to find them for yourself) and takes an optional parameter of date, as a string in YYYY-MM-DD format.
 It also takes an optional parameter of response format and if none is specified it defaults to json.